FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/Your-First-FHE-Contract.md

 :::note[Trivial Encryption]
-Currently, FHE operations only support encrypted operands, so we **trivially encrypt** the `delta` variable, which we add to or subtract from the counter. **Trivial encryption** produces a ciphertext from a public value, but this variable is not really confidential because everyone can see what is the plaintext value that went into it.
+Currently, FHE operations only support encrypted operands, so we **trivially encrypt** the `delta` variable, which we add to or subtract from the counter. **Trivial encryption** produces a ciphertext from a public value, but this variable, even though represented as a ciphertext handle, is not really confidential because everyone can see what is the plaintext value that went into it.

 So in this case, whenever an increment occurs, an observer can know that the counter which was `x` is now `x + 1`, but he doesn't know the final value.
-We could have incremented by a real encrypted value by receiving the value from the caller as an InEuint in the function parameters, in which case an observer would know that the new counter is `x + y`.
+Alternatively, we could have incremented by a real encrypted value by receiving the value as an InEuint in the calldata, in which case an observer would know that the new counter is `x + y` (but wouldn't know what `x` and `y` are).
 :::